bryceshirley/iris-gpubench/docs/work_to_do.md

 - **Continuous Integration (CI) Tests**: Develop and integrate comprehensive CI tests using GitHub Actions to maintain code reliability, ensure consistent performance, and catch issues early in the development cycle.
 - **Carbon Index Calculation**: Enhance the environmental impact analysis by calculating the carbon index throughout the entire benchmarking run, rather than just at the start and end, to provide a more accurate representation.
+- **Wider Carbon Cost View:** * It would be good to also investigate carbon associated with the manufacturing, delivery and lifetime of the GPU to.
+Ie how much of the lifetime was consumed by the run and how does that equate to carbon emissions.
 - **Use Best Practices for Naming Dockerfiles**: Ensure all Dockerfiles follow standard naming conventions for clarity and maintainability.
 - **Include Logging Levels**: Implement various logging levels (e.g., debug, info, error) and log tagging to improve traceability and debugging.
 - **Add Shell Check Workflow**: Integrate a shell check workflow, similar to the one used in the [SCD-OpenStack-Utils repository](https://github.com/stfc/SCD-OpenStack-Utils/blob/master/.github/workflows/gpu_benchmark.yaml), to catch errors in shell scripts.